PAMELA PETERSEN

 Collapse overview

-I am an Assistant Professor of Pediatric Critical Care Medicine at Baylor College of Medicine where I practice clinically full time at Texas Children’s Hospital (TCH) in Houston, TX in the 166 bed Lester and Sue Smith Legacy Tower Pediatric ICU where we care for over 5,000 critically ill pediatric patients annually.
+I am an Assistant Professor of Pediatric Critical Care Medicine at Baylor College of Medicine where I practice clinically at Texas Children’s Hospital (TCH) in Houston, TX in the 182 bed Lester and Sue Smith Legacy Tower Pediatric ICU where we care for over 5,000 critically ill pediatric patients annually.
 I am board certified in both pediatrics and pediatric critical care medicine.
-I care for patients aging from several weeks old through approximately 21 years old with one or more organ systems at risk of, or actively, failing.
+I care for patients aged from neonates to approximately 26 years old with one or more organ systems at risk of, or actively, failing.
+In response to the COVID-19 pandemic, TCH formed a pediatric critical care special isolation unit where I helped care for the sickest pediatric COVID-19 patients including those who developed Multisystem Inflammatory Syndrome in Children (MIS-C).

 Utilizing my background in biomedical engineering I optimize the incorporation of technological advancements into pediatric intensive care clinical practice.
-Most recently I have been investigating the application of wireless/remote monitoring systems in pediatric patients building upon an initial pilot study in which I showed that using partially wireless pulse oximetry reduces episodes of loss of signal integrity secondary to motion artifact in pediatric subjects.
-Through my work on AICORE-kids (NIH R61HD105593 under PI Dr. Ananth Annapragada), I have been working with a multidisciplinary group to utilize machine learning applications to risk-stratify COVID-19 and MIS-C pediatric patients including prediction of likely outcomes based on electronic health record and biomarker data.
+Most recently I have been investigating the application of wireless/remote monitoring systems in pediatric patients, building on an initial pilot study in which I showed that using partially wireless pulse oximetry reduces episodes of loss of signal integrity secondary to motion artifact in pediatric subjects.
+My work also includes designing innovative medical devices with engineering students, advising for the TMC Innovation accelerator program, consulting for the international virtual pediatric systems (VPS) database, and optimizing the TCH electronic health record to improve charge capture and documentation accuracy while reducing note bloat and provider documentation time (currently evaluating/piloting AI solutions for inpatient TCH providers).

 Collapse Research